 projects » arrow studio

-A few years ago Mr White retired to the countryside near Hanging Rock in Victoria a few years before the project started.
-His brief was to build a small gallery in the back yard, facing the bush, where he could hang his late wife’s paintings.
-The gallery would also be used as a study/reading room.
+Our client Mr. White retired to the countryside near Hanging Rock in Victoria a few years before the project started.
+His brief was to build a small gallery in the back yard facing the bush, where he could display paintings by his late wife and also use as a studio.
 For security reasons, as well as to maximize hanging space, we were asked to have minimal windows, and for those windows to be framed in a way that intruders could not break in.
-This became the generator of the shape, which hides the windows behind the screened areas at each end (arrow head, or rotated gables, as the builders referred to them).

-The space between the gallery and the house (an old brick veneer) has become a protected outdoor entertaining area, while on the other side the gallery forms a backdrop for entertaining with a view of the bush, a place for contemplation.
+The space between the arrow and the old brick veneer house is a protected outdoor entertaining area, while on the other side the arrow forms a backdrop for entertaining with a view of the bush, a place for contemplation.
 At night the arrow projects light through the timber slats at each end and lights up the garden like a cinema projection booth in a field.